George Washington University: 21st century

 In December 2006, the university appointed Johns Hopkins University provost Steven Knapp as the 16th President of the George Washington University, and his presidency began August 1, 2007.
 In 2017, Thomas LeBlanc, provost of the University of Miami, was named the President of the George Washington University.
 In 2016 the University closed the food court named J Street at its Foggy Bottom campus.
 In 2023 a new dining hall, inside Shenkman Hall, opened.
 During the period in between, on-campus food options were limited.

 In July 2020, the university began forming special committees to look at possible name changes to an on-campus building and the school moniker.
 In a statement on the university's website, LeBlanc said one of the panels would examine the Colonials moniker, which critics said conjured up racism, violence, and genocide.
 In 2022, the Colonials name was officially retired.
 The following year, in 2023, the new nickname, the George Washington Revolutionaries, was announced.
 Another panel looked into renaming the Marvin Center, which was named after former school President Cloyd Heck Marvin, a segregationist.

 In January 2022, LeBlanc was succeeded by former Washington University in St. Louis Chancellor Mark S. Wrighton as interim university president.
 A year later, in January 2023, the university named Ellen Granberg, provost at Rochester Institute of Technology, as the university's new president, with a start date of July 1, 2023.
 George Washington University joined the Association of American Universities in 2023.

 In February 2025, Leo Terrell, the head of the Trump administration's Task Force to Combat Antisemitism, announced that he would investigate George Washington University as part of the U.S. Department of Justice's broader investigation into antisemitism on college campuses.
+In December 2025, the Russian government designated the university as an "undesirable organization" on charges of promoting anti-Russian sentiment and false claims about the Russian invasion of Ukraine.
+In April 2026, GW announced that tuition would be free for families making less than $100,000 and half for families making $150,000, marking the most generous financial aid program in the District of Columbia.
+The university also announced a large expansion of merit aid.